Missing Live: Series Six (2009)

 Series six began on 16 March 2009, and concluded on 10 April.
 The drama Missing was commissioned and broadcast alongside Missing Live, starring Pauline Quirke as the head of a busy, under-resourced missing persons unit in South East England.

 Series Seven (2010)

 Series seven began aired from 15 to 26 March 2010.
-It was again hosted by Rav Wilding and Louise Minchin and the series ran in conjunction with the Missing series as in 2009.
+It was again hosted by Rav Wilding and Louise Minchin and the series ran in conjunction with the Missing drama series as in 2009.

 Series Eight (2011)

 Series eight aired from 9 to 13 May 2011.
 It was based in a new studio and renamed Missing 2011 because it was now pre-recorded.
 It was presented solely by Louise Minchin and had guest reporters including Fiona Phillips.
 The show was focused on appeals and interviews for solved cases.